dbca-wa/wastd/docs/_sources/data_collection/data_collection_admin.rst.txt

 ==============================

 This chapter provides all required knowledge for data collection admins.
-The admins form a bridge between the ODK data maintainer (Florian Mayer) and the data collectors (staff and volunteers).
+The admins (regional turtle monitoring program coordinators) form a bridge between the ODK data maintainer (Florian Mayer) and the data collectors (staff and volunteers).

 Tasks covered: